sudo-owen/chomp/drool/docs/patch_1.md

 ## Effects

 Zap:
+- When applied, check if opponent has yet to move.
+If so, set skip for turn flag
+- Otherwise, if opponent has already moved just apply the effect, but don't clear it at the end of this turn
-- When applied, stays.
-At beginning of turn, clears and applies skipTurn flag.
-(Vs clearing at end of turn and applying flag)
+- At beginning of turn, set skip for turn flag
+- In all cases, remove at end of turn (*if* skip for turn flag was applied)

+Sleep:
+- Forces opponent to select NO_OP

+Storm --> Rename to Overclock (your team becomes overclocked)

 ## Mons